Chapter 4: Dvaita Viveka – Discrimination of Duality

 If the mind is the cause of the sufferings of people, a question is raised here: “We can suppress the mind by a kind of yoga where the will is applied in an act of powerful concentration, and we can see that the mind does not function.
-What is the purpose of knowing God, Brahma jnana, and such relevant matters about which we discussed?”
+What is the purpose of Brahma jnana, knowing God, and such relevant matters about which we discuss?”

 Not seeing the world is not yoga.
 Yoga is seeing the world in the proper perspective.
 It is the vision of the creation of God as it is in itself, and not merely a negative withdrawal of the mind from perceiving it.
 Thus arises the necessity for Brahma jnana, God-consciousness, and not merely a negative activity of mental restraint.

-A moving snake and a coiled-up snake mean one and the same thing.
+A moving snake and a coiled-up snake are one and the same thing.
 They are identical.
-We do not say that only when it moves it is a snake, and when it is lying down it is not a snake.
+We do not say that only when it moves it is a snake, and when it is resting it is not a snake.
 A thief is a thief, whether he is active or sleeping.
-Similar is the tentative comfort that we may seemingly obtain by the cessation of the activity of the mind through vigorous concentration on an object.
+Similar is the tentative comfort that we may be apparently obtaining by the cessation of the activity of the mind through vigorous concentration on an object.
 That is a negative achievement that we are thinking of here.

 But God-consciousness is different from that.
-It is an entry into the very substance of the universe in the manner in which it is, or as it appears through God’s eyes.
-If we behold the world as God beholds it, if we work in the world as God works, if we love things as God loves, that would be God-consciousness.
-But merely withdrawing the mind, not thinking anything and being in a state of negativity cannot be regarded as yoga.
+It is an entry into the very substance of the universe in the manner in which it is, or as it appears to God’s eyes.
+If we behold the world as God beholds it, if we work in the world as God works, if we love things as God would love, that would be God-consciousness.
+But merely withdrawing the mind, not thinking anything, and being in a state of negativity cannot be regarded as yoga.
 So do not make a mistake in thinking that attaining mental cessation is the aim of life.
 God-consciousness is the aim.
-That the Vedanta proclaims.
+Thus the Vedanta proclaims.

 Anivṛtte’pīśa sṛṣṭe dvaite tasya mṛṣā tmantām, buddhvā brahmā dvayaṁ śakyaṁ vastvaikya vādinaḥ (40).
 It is not the visible object that is the cause of bondage.
 The vision is not the source of our suffering; the sorrows arise on account of the way in which our mind takes these objects.
-Illustrations have already been given earlier that a particular object evokes different kinds of emotions and feelings in different persons, actively or otherwise.
+Illustrations have already been given earlier that a particular object evokes different kinds of emotion and feeling in different persons, actively or otherwise.
 A person who desires an object has one kind of feeling towards it.
-He interprets it in one way and also values it in one way.
+He interprets it in one way, and also values it in one way.
 A person who has lost it is grieving because he has lost it, and his thought is of a different nature altogether.
-And the person who has no need for it is neutral, and no reaction arises from his mind in respect of that object which evokes other emotions in the case of other people.
+But a person who has no need for it is neutral, and no reaction arises from his mind in respect of that object which evokes emotions in the case of other people.